fastcheetah/Schoolqanda/ReadMe.md

 Need to find content and questions for the page
 Next features :
 Content to put in the navbar
-Whether to change the display of the subjects Structure of the subject pages
+Whether to change the display of the subjects(Done) Structure of the subject pages(Done)
-Change color of the subject containers
+Change color of the subject containers(Done)
 Making an image for the page with figma(Learning how to use figma draw lol) Work on the header of the page